Vision surgery for presbyopia

 The limitation of monovision is that the eye that sees clearly up close will be blurry in the distance.
 But with both eyes open, most people can adapt to this and feel their vision is acceptably clear at all distances.

-Still, it's a good idea to first try monovision with contact lenses or a trial lens in the doctor's office before proceeding with NearVision CK, to make sure you'll adapt.
+Still, it's often a good idea to first try monovision with contact lenses or a trial lens in the doctor's office before proceeding with CK, to make sure you'll adapt.

-Another limitation of NearVision CK is that the vision improvement from the procedure tends to diminish after several months and the procedure may need to be repeated.
-[Read more about NearVision CK.]
+Another limitation of CK is that the vision improvement from the procedure tends to diminish after several months and the procedure may need to be repeated.

 3. Monovision LASIK

-If you've successfully tried monovision with contact lenses and want a more permanent monovision correction than NearVision CK, you may be a good candidate for monovision LASIK.
+If you've successfully tried monovision with contact lenses and want a more permanent monovision correction, you may be a good candidate for monovision LASIK.

 Monovision LASIK generally is recommended for presbyopia only if you also have refractive errors (nearsightedness, farsightedness and/or astigmatism) that will be treated with the procedure.

-People who choose monovision LASIK generally are pleased with their distance and near vision without glasses most of the day.
-But often, a pair of reading glasses is still recommended for very small print; and many who undergo the procedure find a pair of glasses for driving at night also is helpful.
+Many people who choose monovision LASIK generally may be pleased with their distance and near vision without glasses most of the day.
+But often, a pair of may still be recommended for very small print; and many who undergo the procedure find a pair of glasses for driving at night also can be helpful.

 Refractive lens exchange (RLE) is a more invasive procedure that can be used for presbyopia correction.
 In this procedure, the eye's natural lens is removed and replaced with an intraocular lens (IOL) that's identical to the type of IOL used in cataract surgery.